sudhanshu-j/SuperCarSphere/README.md

 1. Project Overview

-       SuperCarSphere is an engaging and sleek website that presents a curated selection of supercars.
+       SuperCarSphere is an engaging and sleek webpage that presents a curated selection of supercars.
 The site emphasizes performance and style, using interactive animations and modern design elements to offer a dynamic and captivating browsing experience.
 It is built using HTML for structure, CSS for styling, and JavaScript for dynamic interactions, while libraries like SwiperJS and GSAP enhance its